MicrosoftDocs/power-automate-docs/articles/task-mining-tutorial.md

   - enduser
 ---

-# Tutorial: Get started with task mining
+# Tutorial: Get started with the task mining capability

-This tutorial with sample data allows you to experience task mining in the process advisor feature.
+This tutorial with sample data allows you to experience task mining in the process mining capability.
 In this tutorial, you will:

 - [Import a solution](#import-a-solution)
 - [View sample recordings](#view-sample-recordings)